Coup-contrecoup brain injuries are injuries that occur on both the side of the trauma and the opposite side of the brain.

 - Slurred speech

 - Speech therapy.
-If your injury resulted in aphasia, you may lose your ability to communicate.
-A speech therapist teaches you how to regain language skills.
+If your coup-contrecoup injury results in aphasia, you may lose your ability to communicate.
+A speech therapist can help teach you how to regain language skills.
+They can also help with relearning swallowing skills if needed.

 - Cognitive training.
-This training may improve memory, attention, problem-solving, and learning skills.
+Cognitive training may help improve memory, attention, problem-solving, and learning skills after coup-contrecoup injury.

 Coup-Contrecoup Brain Injuries: Key Points